An Introduction To The Theory Of Heavy Mesons And Baryons

-\PASTEFIG{6.0}\jpsifiga{(a)Mass spectrum showing the existence of a narrow resonance in the MIT-BNL collaboration.
+\INSERTFIGDOUBLE{figure1a.eps}{figure1b.eps}\jpsifiga{(a)Mass spectrum showing the existence of a narrow resonance in the MIT-BNL collaboration.
 From Ref.~\jpsia. (b)Cross sections vs.~energy for $e^+e^-\to{\rm hadrons}$, $\mu^+\mu^-$, $\mu^+\mu^-+\pi^+\pi^-+K^+K^-$, reported by the Mark~I collaboration in Ref.~\jpsib, with evidence for the new resonance at about $3.1$~GeV.}

 The MIT-BNL collaboration called the new resonance ``J'', Mark~I called it ``$\psi$'', so it's now known as the $J/\psi$.
 The Mark~I collaboration soon found a second narrow resonance\psip, the $\psi'$, at a mass of 3.695$\pm$0.004~GeV.
 No other narrow resonances were found in the total $e^+e^-$ cross sections at SPEAR, but broader structures did appear at energies above the $\psi'$\siegrist.
 Other narrow structures that could not be directly produced in $e^+e^-$ collisions were found through cascade decays of the $\psi'$.
 The DASP collaboration working at DESY's $e^+e^-$ storage ring DORIS found\dasp\ the first $\chi$ state in $\psi'\to\chi+\gamma\to\psi+\gamma+\gamma$.
 The Crystal Ball collaboration detector provided the high spatial and energy resolution needed to finally unravel the spectroscopic levels of charmonium.
 Fig.~\nfig\crysballfig{Inclusive photon spectrum from $\psi'$ decay from Ref.~\crysball.}\xfig\crysballfig\ shows the inclusive photon spectrum from $\psi'$ decays, from Ref.~\crysball, which reports on the discovery of the $\eta_c$.